maruyamaworks/dynamosearch/docs/guide/why.md

 # Why DynamoSearch

-DynamoSearch is a full-text search library for AWS DynamoDB that enables powerful search capabilities on your DynamoDB tables.
+DynamoSearch is a full-text search library for [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) that enables powerful search capabilities on your DynamoDB tables.
 It processes DynamoDB Streams to build and maintain a search index, implementing the BM25 scoring algorithm for relevance ranking.

 ## The Problems

 DynamoDB is an excellent NoSQL database, but it lacks built-in full-text search capabilities.
-While you could use Amazon OpenSearch Service or Amazon CloudSearch, these add significant cost and operational complexity to your infrastructure.
+While you could use Amazon OpenSearch Service or Elasticsearch, these add significant cost and operational complexity to your infrastructure.

 DynamoSearch solves this by: